Karthikkannan-AI/Traffic-Management-AI/README.md

 ## Conclusion ##

 This project is purely done for Demonstration purposes.
-We can help bring Computer Vision powered by EDGE AI solutions to the Factory floor.
+We can help bring Traffic Management powered by EDGE AI solutions to Indian roads.

 - - - -